As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Because we know that the dye will only penetrate a few millimeters, we know that most of the texture and discoloration of the rock will remain.
 This can be used to a good rock display artist’s advantage.

-Rocks with micro-facets or cracks which don’t affect the smoothness of the surface are good candidates for dyes because the cracks absorb more dye and create a nice texture.
+Rocks with micro-facets or cracks that don’t affect the smoothness of the surface are good candidates for dyes because the cracks absorb more dye and create a nice texture.
 Rocks like this can be some types of quartz and feldspar.

 Browse around the blog for invaluable information on testing stones to identify them.